To help firms understand their requirements, explore our links to useful information on EMIR, including our EMIR implementation reviews.

 EMIR related Memorandum of Understanding (MoU)

-On Thursday 6 October, Andrew Bailey, Chief Executive of the FCA and Timothy Massad, the Chairman of the Commodities and Futures Trading Commission (CFTC), met in Washington to sign a Memorandum of Understanding (MoU) between the two organisations.
+On Thursday 6 October 2016, Andrew Bailey, Chief Executive of the FCA and Timothy Massad, the Chairman of the Commodities and Futures Trading Commission (CFTC), met in Washington to sign a Memorandum of Understanding (MoU) between the 2 organisations.

 The MoU covers the FCA and CFTC's cooperation and exchange of information in supervising dual regulated firms who trade in certain over the counter (OTC) derivatives or ‘swaps’.